 However, guided discretion is ambiguous and has been translated into varied procedures across different states.
-Although these varied procedures have been constitutionally upheld, there is reason to suspect that they may be inadequate.
+Although these varied procedures have been constitutionally upheld, there is reason to suspect they may be inadequate.
 That is, they may indeed lead to arbitrary and/or biased sentencing.
-Thus the purpose of this research is to empirically assess bias in capital sentencing instructions.
+Thus, this research aims to assess bias in capital sentencing instructions empirically.
 Instructions differ in the extent to which they

 a) provide a death as a default sentence,